 Consistent attendance is expected for students to succeed in class.
 Regular attendance in class allows for a systematic presentation and review of material that may be difficult, promotes repetition and affords the time to provide the supportive services often required.
 Students are expected to attend classes regularly.
 TBI, while not required to take attendance, realizes that there are life obstructions its students face but still encourages regular attendance.
+A minimum of 70% attendance is required to pass all courses at Taylor Business Institute.
 Instructors are responsible for their classroom attendance and may factor attendance in as part of a grade.
 In classes where instructors feel the number of student absences has been too great to master the course material, instructors have the prerogative to require the student to repeat the class.
 This repeat class policy, however, must be clearly stipulated in the course syllabus.